ZeroLP/RetCheck/README.md

 # RetCheck
- Return address checking from C#. #FuckNET5
+A very basic return address checking from C#. #FuckNET5

+Fuck .NET5 😩 (Look at the code comments)